WEHI-SODA-Hub/SODA-Classify-Train-Model/README.md

   --debug, -d           Turns on debug mode, which writes results to csv for validation.
 ```

+### Training options file

+As part of the training, an options TOML must be supplied.
+This file exposes some of the more
+detailed model training configuration options.
+An example of a working options TOML is in
+`options-example.toml`.
+When training a model to predict cell type, only the
+`[preprocess_options.combinations]` need to be modified.

+#### Predicting functional markers

+Ensure that your data has been preprocessed using the `MIBI-preprocess-data-FM` pipeline.
+When
+supplying the options TOML for training, select `options-example-FM.toml` instead.
+This TOML file
+differs by:

+* changing `OBJECTIVE_FUNC` from `multi:softprob` to `binary:logistic`,
+* changing `SCORING` from `balanced_accuracy` to `roc_auc`, and
+* removing any `preprocess_options.combinations`.

 ## Pipeline Output

 The pipeline will produce a collection of HTML reports which contain scoring and accuracy